 Venue and Dates

-Since 1978, the tournament is played on the hard-court surfaces of the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York City.
+Since 1978, the tournament has been played on the hardcourts of the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York City.

-The main court is the Arthur Ashe Stadium, named after the men’s singles winner of the inaugural US Open, Arthur Ashe in 1968.
+The main court is called Arthur Ashe Stadium, named after the men’s singles winner of the 1968 edition.

-Rafael Nadal is the current men’s singles champion at the US Open.
-The 2017 US Open was his sixteenth Grand Slam title and third crown at the US Open.
-He defeated Kevin Anderson 6-3, 6-3, 6-4.
+Dominic Thiem is the current men’s singles champion at the US Open.
+The 2020 US Open was his first Grand Slam title; he defeated Alexander Zverev in an epic five-set final.

-Both men’s and women’s singles champions will be receiving a record payday of $3,850,000, where as the men’s and women’s champion doubles teams will each receive $740,000.
+Both men’s and women’s singles champions will be receiving a payday of $3,000,000, whereas the men’s and women’s champion doubles teams will each receive $400,000.